 Important Note: Herbert Armstrong stated in a November 24, 1967 Co-Worker letter that he had studied Communism in the 1930s and 1940s and he also made mention of the book, Witness by Whittaker Chambers.
 (Witness is an autobiographical memoir, written just after Chambers confessed to his earlier affiliation with the Communist Party and testified against his former friend and comrade, Alger Hiss.)
 For more info on this and to understand how HWA lured people, read: Communism; Fascism; Socialism; Totalitarianism; or Armstrongism from OIU 5, Pt.
 3. What was behind HWA and his "church" is important for survivors to understand.
 Be sure and read some of the articles under: Questioning HWA's background.

 The Worldwide Church of God was exposed through the international media in the 1970s for financial and sexual corruption and a number of books were written.
 Finally, post-Jonestown it was no longer advantageous for WCG to espouse the doctrines of Armstrong.
 (Read our OIU Newsletters which talks about reasons that compelled them to make their new changes.)

 This part in OIU Newsletter #4, pt.
 5 covers more of WCG's abusive and even sinister behavior.

 UPDATE: Worldwide Church of God changed their name in April 2009 in the United States to Grace Communion International.

-Profile of a Sociopath (A number of mind-controlling cult leaders may exhibit many of the behavioral characteristics of a sociopath)
+Profile of a Sociopath (A number of religious cult leaders may exhibit many of these behavioral characteristics)

 Dropouts See Hucksterism Where They Once Saw God (newspaper testimony shows abuses in WCG)